autoplot/documentation/javadoc/org/das2/util/ObjectLocator.md

+# org.das2.util.ObjectLocator

-# org.das2.util.ObjectLocatorKeeps track of shapes and Objects located at each point, and can quickly find the closest.
- consider Use spheres of influence.
-Brute force implementation presently ObjectLocator( )
+Keeps track of shapes and Objects located at each point, and can quickly find the closest. consider Use spheres of influence.
+Brute force implementation presently

+# ObjectLocator( )

 ***